Flexibility of contributions

 If the Money Purchase Annual Allowance rules apply, then you will not be able to use Carry Forward.

 Money Purchase Annual Allowance Rules (MPAA)

-Flexibly accessing your pension savings will trigger the MPAA rules which will reduce your annual allowance from £40,000 to £4,000 per annum for money purchase schemes (details of the annual allowance can be found in the contributions section).
-Money purchase schemes are ones which do not guarantee a level of pension in retirement.
-Your SIPP or SSAS is a money purchase scheme.
-Special rules apply to ‘final salary’ schemes.
+Flexibly accessing your pension savings will trigger the MPAA rules which will reduce your annual allowance from £60,000 to £10,000 per annum for your SIPP or SSAS.
 The MPAA rules will apply from the day after the trigger event occurred.
 The MPAA rules also prohibit the ability to carry forward any unused annual allowance.